aa2g/AA2Unlimited/README.md

 # AA2Unlimited

-AAUnlimited is a mod, and a mod framework for the game Aritifical Academy 2 by Illusion.
+AAUnlimited is a mod, and a mod framework for the game Artificial Academy 2 by Illusion.
 It adds many new features.
 In short, it makes your game run smoother, it makes your characters look pretty, and it makes the gameplay interesting.

 ## Features: